lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 Compute Sessions
 ================

-The most visited pages in the Backend.AI Web-UI would be the Sessions and Data & Storage pages.
-Here, you will learn how to query and create container-based compute sessions and utilize various web applications on the Sessions page.
+The most visited pages in the Backend.AI Web-UI would be the 'Sessions' and 'Data & Storage' pages.
+This document will cover how to query and create container-based compute sessions and utilize various web applications on the 'Sessions' page.

 .. _create_session:

 Start a new session
 -------------------

-After logging in with a user account, click Sessions on the left sidebar to visit the Sessions page.
+After logging in with a user account, click 'Sessions' on the left sidebar.
-Sessions page lets you start new sessions or use and manage existing running sessions.
+'Sessions' page lets you start new sessions or use and manage existing running sessions.

 .. image:: sessions_page.png

-From version 24.09, Backend.AI offers an improved version of the session launcher (NEO) as default.
+From version 24.09, improved version of the session launcher (NEO) is set to default.
+This enables user to create, manage sessions according to the step-by-step logic.
-If you want to use the previous dialog-style session launcher, please refer :ref:`User Setting Guide <general-settings>`.
+To use dialog-style old version of the session launcher, please refer to :ref:`User Setting Guide <general-settings>`.
-For instructions on how to use it, please refer to the following `link <https://webui.docs.backend.ai/en/23.09_a/sessions_all/sessions_all.html>`_.
+For more instructions, please refer to the following `link <https://webui.docs.backend.ai/en/23.09_a/sessions_all/sessions_all.html>`_.

-Click the START button to start a new compute session.
+Click the 'START' button to start a new compute session.

 .. image:: launch_session_1.png
    :width: 850
    :align: center

-In the first page, you need to choose the type of session, interactive or batch.
+In ther first page, users can select the type of session, 'interactive' or 'batch'.
-And you can set the session name, which is optional.
+If needed, setting the name of the session (optional) is also available.

 .. _session-naming-rule:

 * Session type: Determines the type of the session.
-"Interactive" and "Batch" are the two session types currently available.
+There are two different types of session, \"Interactive\" and \"Batch\".
   The following are the primary distinctions between the two types:

   - Interactive compute session

-    - This type has been supported from the initial version of Backend.AI.
+    - This is the type which has been supported from the initial version of the Backend.AI.
     - The compute session is used in a way that the user interacts with after creating a session without specifying a pre-defined execution script or command.